Everyone sees the military hero . . . the outcome of a battle won. But few ever see what it took to get there.

 In We Are the Legacy: What We Carried, What We Conquered, and What We Became, military-connected authors pull the curtain back on what it really took to become who they are today.
 They share stories that trace the arc from trauma to transformation, from transition to leadership, from surviving to serving in new, more intentional ways.

-Each chapter reveals the defining moments that shaped these writers not only as storytellers, but as changemakers—leaders who chose to rebuild, to rise, and to tell the truth about what it means to carry both wounds and wisdom.
+Each chapter reveals the defining moments that shaped these veterans, service members, and spouses.—leaders who chose to rebuild, to rise, and to tell the truth about what it means to carry both wounds and wisdom.

 What legacy will you leave behind?